 While we each have different styles and tastes, we love the weird, weird world of vintage.
 We love clothes that have a history, whether it be that ancient caftan that belonged to a Swedish dancer who ran a horse camp in the summers or a perfectly cozy sweater from that grumpy old man's garage sale up the street.
 We have respect for classic, timeless vintage a la Old Hollywood, but we also vibe with the strange silhouettes of the '90s, and the fucked up textures from the '60s and '70s.

-Aimee McQuilkin, co-owner and stylist.
+Aimee McQuilkin, founder and stylist.
 Constantly laughing, Aimee was born and raised in Portland, Oregon.
 Fashion, per se, doesn’t interest her as much as costumes and playing dress up does, thanks to her Gramma and her bottomless trunk of garage-sale-procured play clothes.
 Old things, telling stories, studying maps, smelling things, dropping single track, eating food, reading, laughing and adventuring around in her fj6o are her passions.
 Current style inspirations are the village witch, Russian babushkas, and rock n roll Moms.

 Daphne Sweet, stylist.
 Born in Cali, Daph now is a bonified Montana gal.
 She spends most of her time painting in her milk carton of an apartment, or dancing and dj-ing in the evening.
 She’s inspired by the fashion of her Nana, who is a genuine vintage diva, and the color of her own paintings, which range from desert-y browns to serious neons.